 Keinan Abdi Warsame, K’naan, is a Somali-born Canadian singer, poet, and songwriter.
 He and his parents escaped to North America when K’naan came close to death one too many times during the civil war that was taking place at that time.

-K’naan received global attention when his song Wavin' Flag was used in Coco-Cola’s advertisement for the 2010 FIFA World Cup
+K’naan received global attention when his song Wavin' Flag was used in Coco-Cola’s advertisement for the 2010 FIFA World Cup.
+He uses his fame to bring attention to the plights of Somalis and the conditions that exist in South Africa.

 10. Oumou Sangare